 The NSSF exists to help develop target shooting facilities, including trap shooting clubs.
 They offer information, partnerships between different ranges across the country, and community outreach programs.

 If a range is interested in earning five stars from the NSSF, they have to demonstrate excellence in all subareas of operations and management.
-As of August 2018, there were a total of 33 ranges throughout the United States with five-star ratings.
+As of August 2018, there are a total of 33 ranges throughout the United States with five-star ratings.

 Practicing Safety at Trap Shooting Clubs

 The safest direction to point a gun is always the direction away from anything else, even if this means the sky.
-Also, consider ricochets.
-You don’t want to take any chance of an accidental shoot in any form.

 If you dislodge your gun from a holster and it strikes an object or the ground hard enough, it’s entirely possible for it to discharge a shot.
 You don’t even need to touch the trigger for this to happen.
 Therefore, when you aren’t using it, just keep the gun unloaded.